anttiluode/EphapticFieldIntelligence/README.md

 # Ephaptic Field Intelligence Tools

-(I added the partial image recall, the fields can recall a image from a partial version)
+(I added the partial image recall, the fields can recall a image from a partial version, added another recall too that makes cross circle etc and then tries to recall with noise)

 This repository contains three groundbreaking Python applications demonstrating novel physics-inspired computing: